cesareferrari/newsletter/react/20190923-multiple-input.md

 ```

 In order to evaluate the target name on the left side of the colon in the state object, we need to enclose the expression in square brackets.
-This will evaluate to name or age depending on which field we are updating, and will in turn update the state object correctly.
+This expression will evaluate to `name` or `age` depending on which field we are updating, and will in turn update the `state` object correctly.